 Women have been combining work with motherhood for thousands of years.
-Since babies get their nutrition directly from their mothers, society expected moms and babies to be literally joined at the hip for the first year or more.
+Since babies are made to get their nutrition directly from their mothers, society expected moms and babies to be literally joined at the hip for the first year or more.
 It’s only been in recent history that “going back to work” has been a potential roadblock to continuing to breastfeed.
 Although it is normal to work while caring for baby, our modern world and societal expectations often require moms to be separate from baby while working.

 So, is it really possible to continue breastfeeding while working away from baby?
 Absolutely!
-It takes some planning and commitment, but as a mother, you’re already committed to your baby and you’re probably a master planner and multi-tasker!
+It takes some planning and commitment, but as a parent, you’re already committed to your baby and you’re probably a master planner and multi-tasker!
 Just make sure you have the tools and information you need to be successful.

 When preparing your return to work, be sure to talk to you employer and colleagues about your plan to continue breastfeeding while working.
 Find other mothers in your workplace who have pumped at work.
 They will be a great support.
 Remember that pumping only requires a small, private space and a chair.
 You don’t even need an outlet if your pump has a battery pack!